 - DNA methylation patterns

-- Impact of the above genome dynamics on pathogenesis and transmission
+- Impact of the above genome dynamics on the epidemiology of whooping cough

 Skills.
 Strong experience in bioinformatics (unix, scripting, data analysis tools), genomics (Illumina and PacBio data) and microbial population biology is a prerequisite.
 Experience in Bordetella pathogenesis will be appreciated but is not absolutely required as it will be provided by members of the lab.
 Innovative thinking, work autonomy and good communication skills are important.
 English speaking and autonomous manuscript writing skills are also necessary.